Guide to Wood Trim Moldings

 Used at the stop point for a swinging door or along the edge of a window sash to keep on track.
 These are also handy for backer boards on crown and chair rails.

-Use this in doorways to transition between two rooms with different types of flooring, or to cover rough finishes when installing a new interior door.
-Use a flat saddle to blend wood and carpet or tile and carpeted floors.
+Use this in doorways to transition between two rooms with different types of flooring.
+Also useful for covering rough flooring when installing a new interior door.
+Use a flat saddle to blend the transition between wood and carpet or tile and carpet.
 Use a saddle with a shallow rabbet along one edge if there is a difference in floor height to even it out.